tag/msis-prep/docs/network_model.md

 ### Type of Networks

-Networks can be categorized by different scope; when categorizing networks by <u>_geographic scope_</u>, there are three types of networks:
+Networks can be categorized by different scope; when categorizing networks by _geographic scope_, there are three types of networks:

 *  **Local Area Network (LAN)**: Network that link devices in close proximity to one another.
 *   **Backbone Network (BN):** Interconnects multiple networks and provides a pathway for them to exchange information.